JetBrains/intellij-sdk-docs/basics/persisting_state_of_components.md

 Note that the state class must have a default constructor.
 It should return the default state of the component (one used if there is nothing persisted in the XML files yet).

-State class should have an `equals` method, but if it is not implemented, state objects will be compared by fields.
+State class should have an `equals()` method, but if it is not implemented, state objects are compared by fields.
 When using Kotlin, use [Data Classes](https://kotlinlang.org/docs/reference/data-classes.html).

 ### Defining the Storage Location

-To specify where exactly the persisted values will be stored, you need to add a `@State` annotation to the `PersistentStateComponent` class.
+To specify where exactly the persisted values are stored, add `@State` annotation to the `PersistentStateComponent` class.

 It has the following fields:
 * `name` (required) — specifies the name of the state (name of the root tag in XML).
 * `storages` — one or more of `@com.intellij.openapi.components.Storage` annotations to specify the storage locations.
-Optional for project-level values — standard project file will be used in this case.
+Optional for project-level values — standard project file is used in this case.
 * `reloadable` (optional) — if set to false, complete project (or application) reload is required when the XML file is changed externally and the state has changed.

 The simplest ways of specifying the `@Storage` annotation are as follows (since 2016.x; for previous versions, please see [old version](https://github.com/JetBrains/intellij-sdk-docs/blob/5dcb02991cf828a7d4680d125ce56b4c10234146/basics/persisting_state_of_components.md) of this document):